 Professor Victoria Joffe has been appointed as Academic Director, International, to lead this programme.
 Read more about Victoria’s work here.

 Global Talks Series Our Global Talks Series provides a platform for inspiring speakers on a range of global issues.
-Check back here for details of upcoming talks and read more about past talks here (log in required).
+Past speakers have included the Director of Programmes from the Association of Commonwealth Universities and the Governor of Tokyo, Yuriko Koike.

 City Students' Union contributes to an international experience for students through over thirty different cultural and international societies.
 Open to all students regardless of their heritage, these societies and student groups are a chance to celebrate a certain place, language or culture.

 The Union connects people who share a common interest and provides international experiences through organised campaigns, events and networking opportunities.
 Last years' international events and campaigns included the International Culture Show, Go Global during Welcome Week, Black History Month and Tackling Islamophobia.
 The Union's International Students' Officer represents the international student body alongside their studies, providing support and acting as an advocate for international students within the University.
 Read more about the wide range of student societies at City.

 City's Careers Service supports the internationalisation of employment outcomes for our students.
 We work collaboratively with internal and external partners to provide support for students seeking career opportunities in our largest international markets; services for international students looking to remain in the UK after their studies; the development of international opportunities through partnerships with graduate recruiters; and skills development and training of our own staff so that they are capable of assisting students interested in an international career.
 We currently deliver a range of information resources, guidance services and employer events which support these aims and do so in conjunction with our University of London colleagues, enabling a clear and enhanced provision for our students.
 Read more here